-Expenditure on non-treasury investment
+Expenditure on non-treasury investments

 - 11.1 In recent years, local authorities have used increased powers to engage in commercial activities.
-Due to the perceived excessive risks that some authorities have entered into in this area, the revised Treasury Management Code (2021) requires all investments and investment income to be attributed to one of the following three purposes: - · treasury management, - service delivery, or - commercial return. - 11.2 As well as the normal day to day treasury management investments (covered by the Treasury Management Strategy), the Council holds service and commercial investments as follows: - Service Investments investments held clearly and explicitly for the provision of operational services, including regeneration.
-Such investments include: - loans to external organisations that are delivering the Council's strategic objectives, and - Commercial Investment investments undertaken primarily for financial reasons including: - commercial loans to companies and other organisations, and - holding property for a financial return (investment property). - 11.3 Loan Facilities Agreements have been entered into between the Council and RBC Investments (Surrey) Limited for the purchase of property (from the Council) and separately for working capital purposes to be drawn down as and when required.
+Due to the perceived excessive risks that some authorities have entered into in this area, the revised Treasury Management Code (2021) requires all investments and investment income to be attributed to one of the following three purposes: - treasury management, - service delivery, or - commercial return. - 11.2 As well as the normal day to day treasury management investments (covered by the Treasury Management Strategy), the Council holds service and commercial investments as follows: - Service Investments investments held clearly and explicitly for the provision of operational services, including regeneration.
+Such investments include: - loans to external organisations that are delivering the Council's strategic objectives - Commercial Investment investments undertaken primarily for financial reasons including: - o commercial loans to companies and other organisations, and - o holding property for a financial return (investment property). - 11.3 Commercial activities that involve capital expenditure and the incurring of other long-term debt and liabilities are no longer permissible without risking the Council's future ability to access PWLB funds.
+Existing debt-funded commercial activities will be reviewed as guidance/regulation develops.
+This excludes investment of short-term cash surpluses as part of day-to-day treasury management activity and investments whose primary purpose is to achieve a service objective. - 11.3 Loan Facilities Agreements have been entered into between the Council and RBC Investments (Surrey) Limited for the purchase of property (from the Council) and separately for working capital purposes to be drawn down as and when required.
 Under accounting regulations, the development loan is classed as capital expenditure whilst the working capital loan is a revenue cost to the General Fund. - 11.4 The Council owns a significant investment property portfolio, a majority of which were purchased as part of a Property Investment Strategy which ended in 2019/20.
 The Council takes a proactive stance in managing this portfolio to achieve several aims including diversification of assets, facilitate regeneration schemes, and to compensate for lost income during developments.
 The management of these properties falls under the Asset Management Strategy. - 11.5 The CIPFA Treasury Management Code requires authorities to establish Investment Management Practices (IMP) for their non-treasury management investments, similar to their treasury management practices.
 The IMP recommends a schedule for each such investment portfolio, setting out the investment objectives, investment criteria, risk management arrangements, decision-making and reporting arrangements, performance measurement and management, and arrangements for training and qualifications.
 The IMPs for the Council are set out in Appendix A to this Strategy.